newellp1/FoodTruck.Web/README.md

 ## Data Model Summary

-The data model uses **Entity Framework Core** with SQL Server and includes multiple interconnected entities and at least one many-to-many relationship.
+The data model uses **Entity Framework Core** with SQLite and includes multiple interconnected entities and at least one many-to-many relationship.

 Key entities: